apache/pinot/docs/contribution_guidelines.rst

 Testing your changes
 ^^^^^^^^^^^^^^^^^^^^
 Automated tests are always recommended for contributions.
 Make sure you write tests so that:

-# You verify the correctness of your contribution
+#.
+You verify the correctness of your contribution.
+This serves as proof to you as well as the reviewers.

-# You future proof you changes against code refactors or other changes.
+#.
+You future proof your contributions against code refactors or other changes.

 Identify a list of tests for the changes you have made.
 Depending on the scope of changes, you may need one or more of the following tests: